morarupasukaru/devdocs/frontend/Angular.md

 [Dynamic Components](https://angular.io/guide/dynamic-component-loader) allow to load new components at runtime

-* dynamic components can be achieve with [ngIf](https://angular.io/api/common/NgIf) in templates or by loading component programmatically and pushing into view
+* dynamic components can be achieved with [ngIf](https://angular.io/api/common/NgIf) in templates or by loading component programmatically and pushing into view
 * ngIf approach is easier and is the best solution in most cases
 * loading component programmatically could be used in some specific use cases (e.g. custom framework)